The Sustainable Development Goals (SDGs)

 While the SDGs are not legally binding, governments are expected to take ownership and establish national frameworks for the achievement of the 17 Goals.
 Countries have the primary responsibility for follow-up and review of the progress made in implementing the Goals, which will require quality, accessible and timely data collection.
 Regional follow-up and review will be based on national-level analyses and contribute to follow-up and review at the global level.

 Biodiversity and the SDGs

 Biodiversity is at the centre of many economic activities, particularly those related to agriculture, forestry and fisheries.
-Globally nearly half of the human population is directly dependant on natural resources for its livelihood, and many of the most vulnerable people depend directly on biodiversity to fulfill their daily subsistence needs.
+Globally nearly half of the human population are directly dependant on natural resources for their livelihoods, and many of the most vulnerable people depend directly on biodiversity to fulfil their daily subsistence needs.
 Find out more about biodiversity and the SDGs here.

 The SDG framework provides a helpful point of reference to demonstrate the fundamental importance of plants for the planet.
-Importantly, if plant conservation is not achieved, then the achievement of the SDGs is put at risk, suggesting that the integraton and mainstreaming of biodiversity conservation, ecological restoration and plant protection in particulalr are of fundamental importance to the achievement of sustainability on the planet.
+Importantly, if plant conservation is not achieved, then the achievement of the SDGs is put at risk, suggesting that the integration and mainstreaming of biodiversity conservation, ecological restoration and plant protection in particular is of fundamental importance to the achievement of sustainability on the planet.

 In an attempt to identify and highlight the linkages between plant conservation and the SDGs, BGCI prepared a policy paper on Plant Conservation and the Sustainable Development Goals.
 This paper was presented at the meeting of the Global Partnership for Plant Conservation, which was held at Missouri Botanical Garden, St Louis, USA on 28-29 June 2016.